NadiaFrShLm/NadiaFrShLm/README.md

 => I'm currently learning and practicing JavaScript, React

-=> My Goal is to be hired as a front-end developer

 => I'm curious and persistent, I learn from my mistakes and never stop learning

 => I’m looking to collaborate on interesting projects.
 How to reach me?    <a href="mailto:nadia.shurygina@gmail.com"> ✉️ </a>